ibm-cloud-docs/discovery-data/backup.md

    {: screen}

 1. Open the file in a text editor, and complete the fields next to `clientId` and `keyId`.
 In `clientId_to_clientSecret`, enter the value of your `clientSecret` that corresponds to each `clientId`.
 In `keyId_to_passphrase`, enter the passphrase of the private key that corresponds to each `keyId`.
 If a passphrase is not set for a specific key, leave the field blank.
-1. Enter the following command to upload the JSON file that contains the Box configuration data and the .pem files:
+1. Enter the following command to upload the JSON file that contains both the Box configuration data and the .pem files:

    ```
    ./migrate-box-credential.sh migrate <json_file_name> <user_data_directory> <backup_file_name>